zodb/relstorage/docs/relstorage-options.rst

         The default timeout is 1.0 seconds.

 pack-commit-busy-delay
+        .. versionchanged:: 3.0a5

+           This option is now deprecated and does nothing.
+The commit lock is not held during packing anymore.
+The remainder of the documentation for this option only applies to older versions.

         Before each pack batch, the commit lock is requested.
 If the lock is already held by for a regular commit, packing is paused for a short while.
 This option specifies how long the pack process should be